The Mighty 11s is an international BMX competition between Australia and New Zealand.

 The Mighty 11s Memorial Class is for all 11 year old boys and girls to race together, to determine the overall Mighty 11 rider.

-Riders wishing to be selected for the Mighty 11s Test Team will need to enter into the Mighty 11s Test Team Qualifiers category by completing the online entry, there will be an option when entering the State round to add the Mighty 11's category if you wish to be a part of this event.
+Riders wishing to be selected for the Mighty 11s Test Team will need to enter into the Mighty 11s Test Team Qualifiers category by completing the online entry, there will be an option when entering the National round to add the Mighty 11's category if you wish to be a part of this event.

 All riders entered will race their respective 20" category, with times from all races (motos, qualifiers and finals) used to determine the four (4) male and four (4) female riders selected to represent Australia in the Mighty 11s Test Team.
 A reserve male and female rider will also be selected.

-Please Note: the rider must have already completed the online entry form for the 2024 AusCycling BMX Racing National Series - R1 Sleeman in their respective 20" category, in order to be included.
+Please Note: the rider must have already completed the online entry form for the 2024 AusCycling BMX Racing National Series - R1

 All riders entered will race their respective 20" category, with times from all races (motos, qualifiers and finals) used to determine the four (4) male and four (4) female riders selected to represent Australia in the Mighty 11s Test Team.
 A reserve male and female rider will also be selected.

-Please Note: the rider must have already completed the online entry form for the 2024 AusCycling BMX Racing National Series - R4- Macarthur in their respective 20" category, in order to be included.
+Please Note: the rider must have already completed the online entry form for the 2024 AusCycling BMX Racing National Series - R4- Macarthur

 There are two (2) events each year, one held in Australia and the other in New Zealand at a National level event.